Walk...

 Darkness in the Bible always refers to dishonesty; light always means truth.

-John 3:19-21 says, ãAnd this is the condemnation, that the Light has come into the world, and men loved darkness rather than the Light, because their deeds were evil.
-For everyone who does evil hates the Light, and does not come to the Light, lest his deeds should be exposed.
-But he who practices truth comes to the Light so that his deeds may be made known, that they have been worked in God.ä
+John 3:19-21 says, “And this is the condemnation, that the light has come into the world, and men loved darkness rather than light, because their deeds were evil.
+For everyone practicing evil hates the light and does not come to the light, lest his deeds should be exposed.
+But he who does the truth comes to the light, that his deeds may be clearly seen, that they have been done in God.”

 God is Light; God is Truth, so...
 Light = Truth.

-The above passage was written about 50 years after Jesus was crucified, and John talks about having fellowship with the same One that they used to touch with their hands.
+The above passage was written about 50 years after Jesus was crucified, and John talks about having fellowship with Him in the same way as they used to have when they could touch with their hands.

 1. We were damaged by sin; confession opens our hurts to God.

-2. We have an emptiness; confession fills us with God.
+2. We have emptiness; confession fills us with God.

 3. We try to control our lives; confession puts our trust in God (Proverbs 3:5-6)